xpepper/discovering-ai/README.md

 ## Tools

 - **[LMSYS Chatbot Arena Leaderboard](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard)**
-  - A chatbot leaderboard, ranking all main LLMs based on an ELO-like scoring system.
+  - A chatbot leaderboard that ranks all main LLMs based on an ELO-like scoring system.

 - **[Chatbot Arena: Benchmarking LLMs in the Wild](https://chat.lmsys.org/)**
-  - A novel way of contributing to ranking LLMs while using them for free.
+  - A nice way to contribute to ranking LLMs while using them for free.

 - **[Let's Build AI](https://letsbuild.ai)**
   - A community-driven platform for AI enthusiasts.

 ## AI and Our Future

-- **["Impromptu, Amplifying Our Humanity Through AI"](https://www.impromptubook.com/)**, a free book by Reid Hoffman with GPT-4, offers readers a glimpse into the future of AI's impact across various sectors.
+- **["Impromptu, Amplifying Our Humanity Through AI"](https://www.impromptubook.com/)**, a free book by Reid Hoffman with GPT-4, that offers readers a travelogue of the future
+	- A very nice travel through all the areas where AIs will have an impact in the future!

 - **["Plentiful, High-Paying Jobs in the Age of AI"](https://www.noahpinion.blog/p/plentiful-high-paying-jobs-in-the)**
   - For those interested in the future of work, AI, and navigating the changing job landscape to ensure prosperity for all.

 - **["ChatGPT Already Knows"](https://www.ufried.com/blog/chatgpt_already_knows/)**, by Uwe Friedrichsen
-  - A series of articles on how AIs will eventually disrupt the role of software engineer.
+  - A series of articles on how AIs will eventually disrupt the role of software engineers.

 - **["Semantic Programming and Software 2.0"](https://meditations.metavert.io/p/semantic-programming-and-software)**, by Jon Radoff
   - For those interested in how AI impacts video game development, [Jon's substack](https://meditations.metavert.io/) is a great resource.

 - **["AI and the Automation of Work — Benedict Evans"](https://www.ben-evans.com/benedictevans/2023/7/2/working-with-ai)**
-  - The article discusses the impact of AI and automation on jobs, emphasizing historical patterns, future job creation, and the potential implications of generative AI technologies like ChatGPT.
+  - This article discusses the impact of AI and automation on jobs, emphasizing historical patterns, future job creation, and the potential implications of generative AI technologies like ChatGPT.

 - **["How AI Could Save (Not Destroy) Education, Sal Khan at TED"](https://www.youtube.com/watch?v=hJP5GqnTrNo)**